 Sue Clancyvancouver, washington, US

 Sue Clancy is a professional fine artist represented by multiple commercial art galleries.
-She has a regular habit of drawing the food, drink, dogs and cats she sees as she lives life in the Pacific Northwest.
+She has a regular habit of drawing the food, drink, dogs, cats and places she sees as she lives life in the Pacific Northwest.
 Clancy has illustrated unconventional cookbooks; a memoir sketchbook titled "Favorites So Far" that she co-created with her wife, and a unique cookbook for Chef Kim Mahan titled "Kim Cooks Sue Draws".
 She writes and illustrates for Oregon Coast Magazine.
-She is also the author/illustrator of "Dogs by Sue Clancy".
+She is also the author/illustrator of "Dogs by Sue Clancy" and other titles.
 You can see more about her life and work at www.sueclancy.com

 Recipes By Sue Clancy